Which specialties are considered competitive?

 What are the most important factors to consider when choosing a competitive specialty?

-- USMLE Step 1 scores-usually of 240 or higher, but this will vary among specialties.
+USMLE Step 1 scores - usually of 240 or higher, but there can be differences between specialties

 A strong academic performance in Year 1 of medical school lays the foundation for a strong USMLE Step 1 performance.
 Take advantage of all resources offered by medical school, your instructors, and administration.

 Plan to do research for at least part of your summer between Year 1 and 2.
 The experience will be a benefit for you no matter what specialty you decide to pursue.
-For many competitive specialties, programs will use research experience to help evaluate medical student applicants.
-Students applying to many competitive specialties who do not have research in that field will be at a significant disadvantage.
+For many competitive specialties, programs will use research experience to help separate medical student applicants.

 Find a clinical mentor in the specialty you are interested in and begin to gather information about the specialty and how you need to prepare.